Dorani/Ruby_on_Rails_Lesson-Plans/02-Rails/02-Second_Rails_App/AlphaBlog/README.md

                 - article.save:
                   - which generates a sql query which handles this transaction, injects all the values and commits it to the table.
             - now if you type Article.all you should see the single instances added.

+            - another way would be like this:
+            - article = Article.new(title: "new title alert", description: "new review alerts on deck")

+            - another way: